The Front (The Simpsons): Reception

 In its original broadcast, "The Front" finished 21st in ratings for the week of April 12–18, 1993, with a Nielsen rating of 12.5, equivalent to approximately 11.6 million viewing households.
 It was the highest-rated show on the Fox network that week.

-Warren Martyn and Adrian Wood, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, praised "The Front" as "an ironic look at the animation industry, with a higher than average Itchy and Scratchy count.
-The episode is followed by The Adventures of Ned Flanders with its own, rather wonderful, theme tune."
+Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, praised "The Front" as "an ironic look at the animation industry, with a higher than average Itchy and Scratchy count.
+The episode is followed by Itchy & Scratchy with its own, rather wonderful, theme tune."